FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Introduction

 \section{Introduction}

-Deep neural networks have shown remarkable success in various applications, including classification, image segmentation, and object detection.
-However, corrupted data poses a set of challenges in the applications of deep neural networks.
-In this paper, we focus on one common problem - unequal model degradation when well-trained models are applied to corrupted images, which is caused by common phenomena such as impulse noise, Gaussian noise, snow, fog, and motion blur during image taking and transferring.
-It is well known that image corruption impacts the accuracy of image classification models, leading to performance degradation.
-However, recent investigations \cite{DBLP:conf/fat/NandaD0FD21} reveal that this corruption disproportionately impacts the demographic subgroups, i.e., the accuracy degradation varies across different demographic subgroups, thereby raising critical machine learning bias concerns.
+Deep neural networks have achieved strong results in AI applications such as image classification, image segmentation, and object detection.
+However, corrupted data challenge deep neural networks in real-world applications.
+In this paper, we focus on image classification tasks that encounter corrupted data from diverse sources, including user-uploaded images, mobile device captures, and network transmission artifacts.
+We investigate unequal model degradation when models trained on clean data are applied to corrupted images affected by impulse noise, Gaussian noise, weather effects (e.g., snow, fog), and motion blur during capture or transfer.
+Recent work \citep{DBLP:conf/fat/NandaD0FD21} shows that this degradation disproportionately affects demographic subgroups, i.e., accuracy drops vary significantly across subgroups and raise algorithmic bias concerns.
+Thus, applying models trained on clean data to corrupted images can create or amplify algorithmic bias.

-Although various fairness-aware methods, such as fairness constraints \cite{calders2010three, corbett2017algorithmic, kamiran2010discrimination, zafar2017fairness} or reweighing strategies \cite{calders2009building}, have been proposed to address bias in machine learning models—primarily targeting performance disparities-they often fall short in mitigating unequal accuracy degradation across subgroups and fail to address the broader robustness challenge effectively.
+Although various fairness-aware methods, such as fairness constraints \citep{calders2010three, kamiran2010discrimination, corbett2017algorithmic, zafar2017fairness} and reweighing strategies \citep{calders2009building}, have been proposed to address bias in machine learning models, they often fail to mitigate unequal accuracy degradation across subgroups and neglect broader robustness requirements.